kerou/mt4j/branches/new/mt4j-core/Readme.txt

 MT4J is designed to support different kinds of input devices with a special focus on multi touch support.

-Copyright (C) 2008-2011  Christopher Ruff, Fraunhofer-Institute for Industrial Engineering
+Copyright (C) 2008-2012  Christopher Ruff, Fraunhofer-Institute for Industrial Engineering
 -----------------------------------------------------------------

 License:
 --------------------
 *********************
-GPL - See the License.txt file.
+LGPL - See the License.txt file.

 System Requirements: